LottePitcher/opinionated-package-starter/.github/UsingTheTemplate.md

 ## Publishing new versions of the package

+- The next version number needs to be set in `src\YourPackageName\Client\public\umbraco-package.json`
+- Open a command prompt in the `Client` folder and `npm run build`, commit and push to GitHub
-- Add a git tag with the next version number and push to GitHub
+- Add a git tag with the new version number and push to GitHub
 - When the action has completed, create new release notes for the version on GitHub